Cedar Hill Museum of History

 Where the Past Meets the Present

-The Cedar Hill Museum of History is a place for you to learn, discover, imagine, explore, engage and celebrate the history that is Cedar Hill.
-Enjoy exhibits, archival the Cedar Hill Museum website and much more at the Cedar Hill Museum of History., oral histories, genealogy resources, topographic maps, education programs and materials, student loan kits, museum store, historic walking and discovery tours,
+The Cedar Hill Museum of History is a place for you to learn, discover, imagine, explore, engage, and celebrate the history that is Cedar Hill.
+Enjoy exhibits, an archival the Cedar Hill Museum website, and much more at the Cedar Hill Museum of History., oral histories, genealogy resources, topographic maps, education programs and materials, student loan kits, a museum store, historic walking and discovery tours,

 Uncover the story of: